cypri1-dev/42_push_swap/README.md

 | `libft`              | A directory containing the Libft library, used for some auxiliary functions.                        |
 | `Makefile`           | The Makefile script for automating project compilation.                                            |

-This table provides an overview of the main components of the Push Swap project and their functions.

 ## Installation and Compilation
 1. Clone this repository into your project:
 ```bash